 Multiple Units of Measure

-When investing in a food distribution software system for your company, flexible pricing should be a consideration.
+When investing in a food distribution software program for your company, flexible pricing should be a consideration.
 Your software should automatically allow for different prices for different customers.
-For example, the option should be available for customer specific discounts for preferred customers or quantity discounts to customers who purchase a defined quantity of product.
+For example, the option should be available for customer specific discounts for preferred customers or quantity discounts for customers who purchase a defined quantity of product.
 It is also important to be able to quickly adjust prices in the system based on changes to market prices – a common occurrence in the food industry.

 These are just a few of the features that most food distribution companies find useful in a software system.
 In addition to the basic inventory and accounting features that most companies will need, lot tracking, landed cost tracking, multiple units of measurement and flexible pricing provide a strong foundation for food distribution companies.
 It is important for companies to carefully evaluate potential software vendors to ensure that their solution encompasses the features outlined above, as well as any additional features that are identified throughout a detailed sales and implementation process.